-The Environmental Criteria Manual is the City's technical criteria for complying with the Land Development Code.
+The Environmental Criteria Manual is the City's guidebook for permitting.
 Section 3 (Tree and Natural Area Preservation) defines design criteria to achieve tree preservation goals derived from the Land Development Code.
-The section details survey standards, critical root zone preservation standards, mitigation rates, and other details that are required for the development review process.
+The section is extensive and, among other practices, outlines tree survey standards for developers to collect tree information in the site plan or permit approval application process.
+A ground survey of the proposed site requires collection of tree locations, trunk diameter measurements, and species type for protection.